BitFlippedCelt/le-resume/resume.md

 March 2022 - Present, Remote

-- Led the transformation of a young operations team into a mature, reliable infrastructure platform that developer teams depend on
-- Implemented and standardized DevOps best practices across the organization, significantly improving operational efficiency and platform stability
+- Implemented and standardized DevOps best practices across the organization, resulting in significantly improved operational efficiency and platform stability.
-- Developed and executed a strategic roadmap to evolve from ad-hoc operations to a structured, scalable infrastructure platform
+- Developed and executed a strategic roadmap to transition from ad-hoc operations to a structured, scalable infrastructure platform.
-- Spearheaded the implementation of a unified observability platform, enhancing system monitoring and troubleshooting capabilities
+- Spearheaded the implementation of a unified observability platform, enhancing system monitoring and troubleshooting capabilities.
-- Designed and implemented scalable Kubernetes-based solutions, leveraging Traefik Ingress and AWS integrations to optimize performance and resource management
+- Designed and implemented scalable Kubernetes-based solutions, leveraging Traefik Ingress and AWS integrations to optimize performance and resource management.
-- Established Infrastructure as Code (IaC) workflows, fostering a pattern-driven infrastructure mindset
+- Established Infrastructure as Code (IaC) workflows, promoting a pattern-driven infrastructure mindset.
-- Drove initiatives to enhance security through access control management and resource isolation
+- Enhanced security through access control management and resource isolation, driving initiatives to improve overall security posture.
-- Led cross-functional efforts to implement Okta as the unified authentication solution, collaborating with stakeholders across various domains to ensure seamless integration and adoption
+- Led cross-functional efforts to implement Okta as the unified authentication solution, ensuring seamless integration and adoption.
-- Onboarded and integrated Finout, a FinOps maturity tool, to improve accessibility and visibility of cloud spend, enabling better cost management and optimization across the organization
+- Onboarded and integrated Finout, a FinOps maturity tool, to improve cloud spend visibility and management across the organization.
-- Actively contributed as both a team leader and individual contributor, staying hands-on with technology while guiding overall strategy
+- Actively contributed as both a team leader and individual contributor, balancing hands-on technology involvement with strategic guidance.

-**Key Achievements:**

-- Transformation of operations team into a mature, reliable infrastructure platform
+- Transformed a young operations team into a mature, reliable infrastructure platform organization.
-- Implementation of DevOps best practices and standardized workflows
-  - Reduction of operational overhead and improved platform stability by an order of magnitude
-  - Reduced time from new feature design to production deployment from weeks to days through automation and self service
-- Establishment of unified observability platform (single pane of glass) for system monitoring and troubleshooting
-- Development and execution of strategic roadmap for infrastructure evolution
 - Launched and supported numerous successful projects, including:
-  - A Telegram based game that acquired over 1 million users within 4 weeks of launch
-    - This rapid growth has validated the scalability and robustness of our infrastructure platform, developed over the past 2 years
+  - A Telegram-based game that acquired over 1 million users within 4 weeks of launch, validating the scalability and robustness of the infrastructure platform.
-  - Supported the launch of both our Film and Music platforms
+  - Film and Music platforms launches.
-  - Worked closely with the development team to help design DNS and TLS strategies for unlocking decentralized content delivery across our node network
+  - Designed DNS and TLS strategies for decentralized content delivery across the node network, in close collaboration with the development team.
-  - Various 1st and 3rd party game launches
+  - Supported various 1st and 3rd party game launches.
+  - Developed product and environment ecosystems to reduce blast radius and increase security.

-**Technologies used:** Kubernetes, Traefik, AWS, FluxCD, Gitlab, Okta, Finout, Python, Rust, Go, Node
+**Technologies used:** Kubernetes, Traefik, AWS, FluxCD, Gitlab, DataDog, Okta, Finout, Python, Rust, Go, NodeJS

 ### Discord Based Adventure Game - Full Stack Founder